 You can't make banana pudding or banana bread without bananas.
 However, if you don't care for bananas, are allergic to them, or don't have time to run to the store, there are some substitutions you can make for bananas in recipes.

-Applesauce can substitute for a banana in baked goods.
+- Applesauce (storebought or homemade) can substitute for a banana in baked goods.
 Replace one banana with 1/2 cup of applesauce, but don't use more than 1 cup of applesauce because the mixture will be too wet.
 Egg whites (or a whole egg) can also substitute for a banana in some baked goods.

 Using Bananas as Substitutes